|

 TABLE T4-ASIA AND OCEANIA: 1975 – 2009 REAL-WAGE GAPS FOR ASIA AND OCEANIA, IN PURCHASING POWER PARITY (PPP) TERMS, FOR PRODUCTION-LINE MANUFACTURING WORKERS

-In assessing the competitiveness in the equalisation of countries’ manufacturing wages (total hourly compensation costs) foritem42 production-line workers –in purchasing power parity (PPP) terms– with equivalent U.S. wages, most countries in Asia and Oceania lost ground in 2009 relative to their 2007 position.
+In assessing the competitiveness in the equalisation of countries’ manufacturing wages (total hourly compensation costs) for production-line workers –in purchasing power parity (PPP) terms– with equivalent U.S. wages, most countries in Asia and Oceania lost ground in 2009 relative to their 2007 position.
 Only Japan was able to increase its advantage due to a strong revaluation of the yen.
 Several countries, particularly South Korea, Australia and New Zealand suffered devaluations that dropped their equalisation indices.
 The rest lost some ground or were barely able to sustain their 2007 position.

 In comparing 2009 with 2007 living-wage equalisations, most countries in Asia and Oceania lost ground in their equalisation indices because real wages in U.S. dollars dropped or grew less than equivalent U.S. wages.
 Broadly, when real wages in U.S. dollars dropped, they did it because real wages in domestic currency dropped or there were large currency devaluations.
 Exceptionally, Japan increased the value of the yen by more than 20% between 2007 and 2009.
 Thus, despite a drop in real wages –in PPP terms– real wages in U.S. dollars increased almost 19%.
 This caused its equalisation index to jump more than 22% (from 72 to 85) and to record its best position vis-à-vis equivalent U.S. wages since 1975.
 In fact, Japan recorded by far the best equalisation index performance of all countries in all regions.